icarus014/first-milestone/README.md

 I think this project is for perfect for anyone who is a beginner in learning and developing front-end, more specifically javascript.

+Below will be a desktop screenshot of the game Screenshot 2023-02-01 at 7.31.44 PM.png